 Rosemary Olive Beer Bread recipe highlights:

 This is not a recipe for someone in a hurry!
 Because this bread is no-knead, it requires an overnight rise.
 Plan ahead so you are prepared to let the bread rest for at least 8 hours, although 18 hours is preferred.

-Use any basic larger with this recipe.
-Steer away from dark larger; lighter ones complement the olives best.
+Use any basic lager with this recipe.
+Steer away from dark lager; lighter ones complement the olives best.

 This bread recipe is baked in a dutch oven which helps keep the inside moist and tender while giving the exterior and crunchy crust.